nirtusbro/test/source/definition/event/IMoveResolutionListener.rst

 .. java:type:: public interface IMoveResolutionListener

    Created by hades-incarante on 10/26/2015.
 INterfejs za event listener za glavni game resolver.
+   An interface for the event listener for clicks on the board.

 Methods
 -------